TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

             * sludge incinerator
             * comminutor [^6]
             * New: backwash treatment - has settling tank, solids removal, chemical
-        * Building or Structure
+        * CAT: Building or Structural Asset
-            * building {purpose: industrial, office, mixed}
+            * building #TH:{purpose: industrial, office, mixed}
-            * free-standing structure
             * stack
             * tower
-            * access ramp
+            * bridge
             * tunnel
             * fence section
-            * structural process equipment
-                * structural processing tank
+            * structural tank
-                * strucural storage stank
             * retaining wall
             * culvert
-        * A Part of Building or Structure  - #TH: I revived this category
+        * CAT: Part of Building or Structure  #TH: I have included assets that are (1) independently replaceable AND (2) has a different (shorter) life-cycle compared the structure itself (e.g.roof) OR must be tracked at inidividual level for compliance reasons (e.g. fire door, fixed ladder), BUT NOT the assets that satisfies (1) and (2) above, but isn't the object of a a regular inspection or maintenance work order AND .
             * elevator
+            * roof
             * fixed ladder
             * loading dock
-            * door
             * fire door
             * roll-up door
-            * manhole [^5]
-        * Building Service or Grounds Service
+        * CAT: Building Service or Grounds Service Asset
-            * HVAC System
+            * CAT: HVAC System Asset
                 * air handling unit
                 * air conditioner unit {hasPart: outdoor condensor unit, indoor evaporator unit}
                     * AC condensor unit